Patient Experience Improvement Toolkit

 Furthermore, Title X agencies must ensure that people broadly representative of the community have an opportunity to participate in the development, implementation, and evaluation of the project.
 Involving patients and community stakeholders in assessing and improving how patients experience care is one opportunity to obtain this participation.

-There is a long history of unethical practices—including unethical research practices—in reproductive health care, such as those used in the U.S. Public Health Service Tuskegee Syphilis Study and the Puerto Rico Pill Trials, forced sterilizations, and coercion to use certain methods to limit childbearing.8,9 The burden of these practices has disproportionately affected people of color.
-The legacy of brutal treatment of enslaved Black women continues to impact their relationship with the health care system.10 Patients continue to experience differential reproductive health services based on their race, gender, sexuality, and socioeconomic status.11,12 A patient-centered approach is one that takes into account the history of coercion and ongoing inequities, encourages reflection on the role of providers in breaking the cycle of inequity, and identifies and implements ways to provide care that all patients experience as appropriate, high quality, and equitable.
+There is a long history of unethical practices—including unethical research practices—in reproductive health care, such as those used in the U.S. Public Health Service Tuskegee Syphilis Study and the Puerto Rico Pill Trials, forced sterilizations, and coercion to use certain methods to limit childbearing.
+A patient-centered approach is one that takes this history into account and encourages reflection on the role of providers in quality of care, and identifies and implements ways to provide care that all patients experience as appropriate, high-quality, and patient-centered.

 Positive patient experience improves staff satisfaction and engagement